-With over fifty years experience making burgers, it?s no surprise that the US brand is so popular worldwide with fast-food entrepreneurs.
-The owners of the UK?s 654 franchises also have the dubious honour of having something in common with music legend Chris Brown, who revealed last year that he owns 14 Burger King franchises in the US.
+With over fifty years of experience making burgers, it?s no surprise that the US brand is so popular worldwide with fast-food entrepreneurs.
+The owners of the UK?s 654 franchises also have the dubious honour of having something in common with music legend Chris Brown, who revealed in 2015 that he owns 14 Burger King franchises in the US.

 Thinking of taking the plunge and going for franchising?
 Check out this list of five things to consider in year one.